syedwaleedhyder/sensegram/Documentation.md

 ```
 ## Inputs:
  - train_corpus: Path to a training corpus in text form.
 The sensgram models will be trained on this corpus.
 NO FLAG NEEDED.
  - -cbow: Select the type of Word2Vec algorithm for training the model.
 Use 1 for the continuous bag of words model, use 0 for the skip-gram model (default is 1).
+The CBOW model learns the embedding by predicting the current word based on its context.
+The continuous skip-gram model learns by predicting the surrounding words given a current word.
+The continuous skip-gram model learns by predicting the surrounding words given a current word.
 FLAG NEEDED
  - -size: Size of the vector of each word present in the sensegram model.
 Set size of word vectors (default is 300).
+A word embedding/vector is a learned representation for text where words that have the same meaning have a similar representation.
+Typically, the length of these vectors 100–300 dimensions but it is recommended to use 300 as per the academic literature.
 FLAG NEEDED
- - -N: Number of nodes in each ego-network/sub-graphs of neighbouring words for creating the clusters/senses of a word.(default is 200).
+ - -N: Number of nodes in each ego-network/sub-graphs of neighbouring words for creating the clusters/senses of a word.
+For example, if we set this value to be 200, while creating senses for a word, 200 nearest neighbours words will be considered for creating senses (default is 200).
 FLAG NEEDED
  - -n: Maximum number of edges a node can have in the network (default is 200).
 It does not effect the results, but use N and n equal to keep consistent filenames.
 FLAG NEEDED.
  - -num_of_models: Number of models we need to train for a single corpus.
 Number of models to be trained (default 1).
 FLAG NEEDED.
  - -output_models_base_path: Base path of the directory where we need to store the models. (default model/).
 This is the where all the trained models will be stored.
 Recommended to use the default path.
 FLAG NEEDED.